GambitLeBeau/Deviant-Masternode/common/Deviant_staking.md

 In this menu, just select the input(s) you want to stake, then press Ok.
 ### Split your DEV in stake inputs
-Copy the amount visible in "After Fee" field in "Amount" field.<br />
+Copy the amount visible in the "After Fee" field in "Amount" field.<br />
-Set the previously created address in "Pay To:" field. <br />
+Set the previously created address in the "Pay To:" field. <br />
-Set flag in "Split UTXO" field, then write in the editable field the number (an integer) of inputs you want split your amount.
+Check the box in the "Split UTXO" field, then type in the editable field the number (an integer) of inputs you want to split your amount into.

 ![UTXO](/images/utxo.png)

 Note: There is not a formula to calculate the optimal size of inputs.
-It depends on the values of the net, also optimal size is not a constant, it changes with time.<br />
+It depends on the values of the network and also optimal size is not a constant as it changes with time.<br />
-Sharing experience about staking with other users may improve the staking experience.
+Sharing experiences about staking with other users may improve the staking experience.
 ### Start staking
-Once the inputs setup is finished, in order to stake you have two prerequisites:
+Once the inputs setup is finished, in order to stake, you have two prerequisites:
 1. Your inputs needs 60 confirmations<br />

 A way to count confirmations, is to open "Coin Control" in "list mode", then read confirmations in the homonimous column.